-Czech-Chinese Ties Are Affected As Prague Stands Up To Beijing
+Czech-Chinese Ties Strained As Prague Stands Up To Beijing

 Its Czech founder, Petr Kellner, is among the wealthiest people in Europe, worth an estimated $15 billion.
 PPF's lending division, Home Credit, has become one of China's top foreign lenders, specializing in loans for individuals with little or no credit history.

 Hala says when Home Credit started doing business in China in 2007, Beijing spelled out the terms under which it would grant the lender access to its market.
-"According to [Home Credit's] own accounts, they were immediately notified that this would not happen until the relationship between China and the Czech Republic improved," says Hala, "because at that point it was still quite chilly."
+"According to [Home Credit's] own accounts, they were immediately notified that this would not happen until the relationship between China and the Czech Republic improved," Hala says, "because at that point it was still quite chilly."

 For years, the Czech Republic — formerly part of Czechoslovakia, a Soviet satellite — had kept its distance from Beijing.
-Its first president, Václav Havel, championed the cause of the Dalai Lama and Chinese dissidents.
+Its first president, Vaclav Havel, championed the cause of the Dalai Lama and Chinese dissidents.
 But this changed when Zeman, a populist, took office in 2013.

 PPF went straight to work, hiring former Czech politicians to help flip the government's anti-communist foreign policy into a pro-China one, arranging a Beijing visit by Zeman in 2014, even supplying a private jet to fly him back to Prague.